Tomjg1/gitWorkshop/README.md

 git commit -am "Make changes"
 git push origin yourNameDev (push changes to your remote branch)
 ```
-- Now, if you feel like your changes are ready to be merged into main, navigate to GitHub and create a Pull Request to merge your branch into main
+- When ready, create a Pull Request on GitHub to merge your branch into main

 ## Avoiding Merge Conflicts
 ```